 Got grammar?
 See Everything You Need to Improve Your English Grammar.

-The basic parts of a sentence fall into two categories: the subject and the predicate.
+The basic parts of a sentence fall into two cats: the subject and the predicate.
 Know them well, because you can’t have a sentence without them!

 - Complete Subject - "The old, dusty books on the table haven't been read in years."
 The complete subject includes the entire noun phrase -- usually everything before the verb.